 If you have a $600 pair of Aldens you’ll likely seek a high-end repair shop where you’ll pay somewhere around $200 to replace the sole on them.

-On the other hand, if you have a $200 pair of Oxfords that you just love and wear all the time and want a quick fix, you can seek out a local cobbler who could replace your soles for $60-$100.
+On the other hand, if you have a $200 pair of Irish Setter Wingshooter work boots that you just love and wear all the time and want a quick fix, you can seek out a local cobbler who could replace your soles for $80-$100 (or more depending on when you’re reading this page).

 Brands that use a Goodyear welt technique